nyankson-benjamin/architecture-challange/README.md

 ## Project Description

-I used context api to manage the state of the application.
+I used context api together with useReducer hook to manage the state of the application.

-The state is then saved to local storage to keep track of the current page.
-All the available pages are being imported to the App.js component.
-The component's context is also imported into the App.js
+###steps:

+1. The initial state is set to an empty string (""), and a reducer function componentReducer is used to update the state based on dispatched actions.